-Gregory Korn specializes in the areas of entertainment and intellectual property litigation, representing actors, writers, directors, producers, and musicians, in a variety of contract, trademark, and copyright matters.
+Gregory Korn specializes in the areas of entertainment and intellectual property litigation.

-In the area of intellectual property, Mr. Korn has extensive experience representing clients from a broad range of industries in copyright, trademark, and patent infringement actions.
+In the area of intellectual property, Mr. Korn represents clients from a broad range of industries in copyright, trademark, and patent infringement actions.
 He further represents clients in the prosecution of trademark applications before the United States Patent & Trademark Office.

 Since 2007, Mr. Korn has repeatedly been named a “Southern California Rising Star” by the publishers of Los Angeles magazine.
 Mr. Korn is a graduate of the University of California, San Diego (B.A.
 1996) and the UCLA School of Law, Order of the Coif (J.D.
 1999).
 Prior to joining Kinsella Weitzman Iser Kump & Aldisert LLP upon its founding in 2006, Mr. Korn clerked for the Honorable Stephen V. Wilson, United States District Judge for the Central District of California and practiced at the law firms of Irell & Manella LLP and Greenberg Glusker Fields Claman Machtinger & Kinsella LLP.

 - Steve Wilson Briggs v.
 Neill Blomkamp, et al. – obtained summary judgment on behalf of writer/director Neill Blomkamp, Media Rights Capital, and Sony Pictures in a copyright infringement action concerning the feature film “Elysium.”

 - Legendary Pictures Productions v.
 Lin Pictures, Inc. – currently representing Legendary Pictures in an action by several parties who allege the breach of a producing deal pursuant to which they were purportedly entitled to credit and compensation in connection with the blockbuster film “Godzilla.”